kaalam/document.source/jazz_reference/pages/api_ref_modules_.md

 ### L-value

 Is computer science terminology for the **left** part of an assignment operation.
-"An L-value refers to an object that persists beyond a single expression.".
-In simple terms, it is a block somewhere in the server described by a **locator**, but only the whole block, not a transformation, a selection, a call of the block (assuming it is a function), etc.
+"An L-value refers to an object that persists beyond a single expression."
+In simple terms: a block somewhere in the server described by a **locator**, but only the whole block, not a transformation (selection, call, etc.).

 ### Locators